UnifiedPush/common-proxies/README.md

 ### FCM

-This is meant to be hosted by the app developers or someone who has access to the Firebase settings for that project.
-The FCM key under `rewrite.fcm` in the config file is this secret key.
+This is meant to be hosted by app developers with application server that doesn't support VAPID (yet): Webpush messages can be directly send to FCM servers (without this proxy) if the request contains a VAPID authorization.
+This rewrite proxy adds a VAPID authorization to the requests before forwarding them to FCM servers.

 ## Gateway